JujuAdams/RunGML/bounce_annotated.md

 ```
 	],
 ```
-And end the list to complete the step event's definition.
+And close the list to complete the step event's definition.

 ```json
 	"draw_gui": ["pass",